Board of Directors

-Pamela Piquette, President and Co-Founder, wife of 30 years, mother of three and grandmother of a baby granddaughter, whose work experience includes: banking, branch management, marketing, and development of comprehensive training programs.
-She continued to hone her leadership skills as a homeschool teacher.
-She has served in a variety of ministries within her church including: leadership of a new moms’ group, organizing training events, developing a curricula team for Men’s Ministry, and eventually joining the staff of No Regrets Men’s Ministry.
-Pamela later worked for Feed My Sheep Food and Hospitality Ministry as Volunteer, Communications and Events Coordinator.
-Pamela and her daughter are diagnosed with a list of invisible illnesses, including Ehlers-Danlos, dysautonomia, fibromyalgia and chronic migraines.
+Pamela is a wife of more than 30 years, mother of three married children and grandmother of two sweet granddaughters.
+Her work experience includes: banking, branch management, marketing, and development of comprehensive training programs.
+She has served in a variety of ministries within the church including: developing and coordinating a curricula team, organizing training events and in multiple leadership positions.
+Pamela worked on staff with No Regrets Men’s Ministry and in a large hospitality ministry as Volunteer, Communications and Events Coordinator.
+Pamela is passionate and gifted speaker.

-is a writer, photographer, wife, and mama of five (ages 15-24), whose work experience includes: communications, marketing, and volunteer management for the Arthritis Foundation, WI Chapter, copy-editing for Narada Productions, and content writing and photography for several ministry organizations and publications, including The High Calling, Outside the City Gate, and C’est la Vie, The Magazine.
+is a writer, photographer, wife, and mama of five (ages 17-25), whose work experience includes: communications, marketing, and volunteer management for the Arthritis Foundation, WI Chapter, copy-editing for Narada Productions, and content writing and photography for several ministry organizations and publications, including: The High Calling, Outside the City Gate, and C’est la Vie, The Magazine.

 Cindee and four of her five children are diagnosed with Ehlers-Danlos, Dysautonomia, and myriad co-existing conditions.
 She and her husband currently serve as patient representatives on a board of physicians and research scientists developing the Pediatric Consensus Statement on Orthostatic Intolerance Disorders.